 “Rose Haber Slaying Reenacted.”
 Pittsburgh Sun-Telegraph, March 26, 1942, p.
 17.

 The Pittsburgh Press, Pittsburgh Post-Gazette, and Pittsburgh Sun-Telegraph covered this case development by development.
 Curiously, only the Sun-Telegraph noted the problems with the case against Wilson.
-Articles written by the other papers on the same day these problems were reported would make no reference to them.
+Articles written by the other papers on the same day these problems were reported by the Sun-Telegraph would make no reference to them.

 Randall is a fascinating figure.
-Born in Georgia in 1879, he fought in the Spanish-American War, graduated from Howard Law School, petitioned President Theodore Roosevelt to lead black troops in World War I, wrote a semi-autobiographical book on the black migration, was active in black civic and political affairs, and practiced law in Pittsburgh for thirty years.
+Born in Georgia in 1879, he fought in the Spanish-American War, graduated from Howard Law School, petitioned President Theodore Roosevelt to lead Black troops in World War I, wrote a semi-autobiographical book on the Black migration, was active in Black civic and political affairs, rose to a leadership position in the Allegheny County Republican Party, and practiced law in Pittsburgh for thirty years.

 Because Allegheny County was not formed until 1788, there is some question about how to locate this case.
-The murder itself occurred within the present boundaries of the city of Pittsburgh, though the prosecuting jurisdiction at the time was Westmoreland County and the execution itself occurred in Hannastown.
+The murder itself occurred on a now-vanished island at the confluence of the Allegheny and Ohio Rivers within the present boundaries of the city of Pittsburgh, though the prosecuting jurisdiction at the time was Westmoreland County and the execution itself occurred in Hannastown, also in present-day Westmoreland County.
 Closer consideration of this case and the early history of Pittsburgh’s death penalty is provided in William S. Lofquist, “Justice on the Western Frontier: The Death Penalty in Pre-Industrial Pittsburgh, 1754-1840,” Pennsylvania History 85 (Autumn 2018).

-Between 1897, when the black migration of coal and steel workers into Pittsburgh began, and 1959, when Allegheny County conducted its last execution, 22 of 26 (85%) black defendants who killed white victims were executed, 18 of 26 (75%) black defendants who killed black victims were executed, and 29 of 61 (48%) of white defendants were executed.
+Between 1897, when the migration of Black coal and steel workers into Pittsburgh began, and 1959, when Allegheny County conducted its last execution, 22 of 26 (85%) Black defendants sentenced to death for killing white victims were executed, 18 of 26 (75%) Black defendants sentenced to death for killing Black victims were executed, and 29 of 61 (48%) white defendants were executed.

 Pittsburgh Daily Post, January 3, 1891, p.2.